adenueltech/StarkQuest/BACKEND_IMPLEMENTATION.md

-# StarkQuest Backend Implementation Guide
+# StarkEarn Backend Implementation Guide

-This guide provides instructions for implementing the backend services for the StarkQuest platform.
+This guide provides instructions for implementing the backend services for the StarkEarn platform.

 ## Overview

-The StarkQuest backend serves several critical functions:
+The StarkEarn backend serves several critical functions:

 1. Event monitoring and indexing
 2. User profile management
 3. Search indexing